artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ![Results for LaProfiler-TimeOffset-Filtered - Nuke 13.2v9 - classic render mode](/wiki/assets/charts-72dpi/LaProfiler-TimeOffset-Filtered_Nuke13-2.png)

-Again, by the time we've created a script of even moderate complexity, it appears there is no major difference as to whether we use Stamps or not, or whether or not we create duplicates of the Read node assets.
+Again, by the time we've created a script of minor complexity, it appears there is no major difference as to whether we use Stamps or not, or whether or not we create duplicates of the Read node assets.

 And by changing the order of operations it appears we can shave a full 40 seconds off a 5 minute render for a 15% improvement in render time.